leeroyhannover/DeBCR/README.md

 ### Local training

-For the local training we provide an example Jupyter Notebook [train.ipynb](train.ipynb), which is located in the parent directory of the repository.
+For the local training we provide an example Jupyter Notebook [train_local.ipynb](train_local.ipynb), which is located in the parent directory of the repository.
 This notebook guides you through the training process using provided examples of already pre-processed data, which are publicly available on Zenodo (for a link see [Example datasets](#example-datasets)).
 Currently the notebook covers two tasks/datasets examples:
 - **LM: 2D denoising** (files: LM_2D_CARE_X.npz) - low/high exposure confocal dataset of *Schmidtea mediterranea* (`Denoising_Planaria` dataset) from the publication of CARE network applied to fluorescent microscopy data ([Weigert, Schmidt, Boothe et al., Nature Methods, 2018](https://www.nature.com/articles/s41592-018-0216-7)).
 - **EM: low-frequency denoising** (files: EM_low_Tomo110_X.npz) - cryoET dataset of *Chlamydomonas reinhardtii* cilia (`Tomo110` dataset) from the cryo-CARE publication ([Buchholz et al., IEEE (ISBI), 2019](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8759519&tag=1)).

 The same data is used to train **DeBCR** in additionally provided Colab Notebook (for a link see [Quick start](#quick-start)).
 The preprocessing procedures from raw LM/EM microscopy data will become available in the future.

 To get started with the notebook, you need to additionally install [Jupyter Notebook](https://jupyter.org/install), open and use your DeBCR environment `debcr-env` as kernel.
-Further please follow the structure of the [train.ipynb](train.ipynb) notebook for the training.
+Further please follow the structure of the [train_local.ipynb](train_local.ipynb) notebook for the training.

 ### Local prediction